corrode/corrode.github.io/content/learn/migration-guides/python-to-rust/index.md

 ### 3. CLI Tools and Utilities

-If you're just staring out, I recommend to write a command-line tool, which is an excellent candidate for getting your feet wet.
+If you're just starting out, I recommend to write a command-line tool, which is an excellent candidate for getting your feet wet.

-They have all the positive indicators for a successful first project:
+CLI tools have all the positive indicators for a successful first project:

 - They are self-contained, so you don't have to worry about integrating with the rest of the codebase
 - The deployment is simple, as you can just ship a single binary